-Since 1981, graduates of the undergraduate program in public policy have enrolled in some of the best graduate and law schools in the United States; worked as legislative aides for the U.S. Congress—or as staff assistants for various branches of government; or have found their studies immediately applicable to the public, private, and nonprofit sectors.
+Since 1981, graduates of the Undergraduate Program in Public Policy have enrolled in some of the best graduate and law schools in the U.S.; worked as legislative aides for the U.S. Congress or as staff assistants for various branches of government; or have found their studies immediately applicable to the public, private and nonprofit sectors.

 There is no cross-credit between the second major and the public policy program; a course carrying public policy credit does not count simultaneously for credit in public policy and the second major department.

-Dual-degree programs require that students apply for admission to the graduate program durnig their junior year; students must meet all admission criteria for the respective graduate program.
-Several options are available to public policy students interested in pursuing a dual degree.
-Interested students should contact the IPPS office for additional information.
+Dual degree programs offer undergraduate students the opportunity to complete both a bachelors degree and a masters degree in five years.
+Students normally complete the majority of their undergraduate work by the end of their junior year and begin working on the graduate degree during their senior year.
+Dual degree programs require that students apply for admission to the graduate program durnig their junior year; students must meet all admission criteria for the respective graduate program.
+Several options are available to public policy students interested in pursuing a dual degree; interested students should contact the IPPS office for additional information.

 AHSS Liberal Arts Advantage Program

-The new AHSS Liberal Arts Advantage (LAA) program helps welcome students into our academic community through intellectual experiences outside the classroom.
+The new AHSS LAA program helps welcome students into our academic community through intellectual experiences outside of the classroom.
 The program comprises special events, discussion groups, stipends for summer internships, a new alumni mentoring program, and the AHSS Student Advisory Council.